ayazkhattakup/ayazkhattakup/README.md

 **ayazkhattak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Greetings!
-I'm **[ayaz khattak](https://www.linkedin.com/in/)**, a seasoned DevOps engineer with 5 years of experience across AWS, Azure, GCP, Heroku, and DigitalOcean.
+I'm **[Ayaz Khattak](https://www.linkedin.com/in/muhammmad-ayaz-b2248927b/)**, a seasoned DevOps engineer with 5 years of experience across AWS, Azure, GCP, Heroku, and DigitalOcean.
 My hands-on expertise includes Docker, Kubernetes, Ansible, Chef, Terraform, and CloudFormation.
 Proficient in CI/CD tools such as Jenkins, GitHub Actions, Bitbucket Pipeline, TeamCity, GitLab CI/CD, AWS DevOps, and Azure DevOps.
 Let's collaborate to enhance your software development journey!